 That's an accurate, literal description of the game.
 Unfortunately, it doesn't do it any justice.

-Outer Wilds is about much more than just exploring space—it's about tracing the footsteps of the Nomai and piecing together the few clues that remain about their mysterious past, as well as endeavoring to finish what they in their lifetime could not.
+Outer Wilds is about much more than exploration and platforming—it's about tracing the footsteps of the Nomai and piecing together the few clues that remain about their mysterious past, as well as endeavoring to finish what they in their lifetime could not.
 It feels like navigating pre-historic caverns, illuminating walls etched with writing and paintings with your torch—eyes wide with wonder—and trying to make sense of it all.

 The key gameplay element in Outer Wilds is acquiring knowledge.
-In similar space exploration games like No Man's Sky, you're charting an infinite universe, blasting space cops to bits, mining planets for their resources, and building bases.
-In Outer Wilds, there are no guns.
-No weapons.
+In other space exploration games, you're charting infinite universes, fighting off enemies, mining planets for their resources, and building bases.
+In Outer Wilds, there are no weapons.
 There's no combat, actually.
 You're also not building any structures or collecting physical resources.
 Instead, you're using the few tools at your disposal to learn as much as you can in the limited time that you're given in each expedition.

 Any knowledge you acquire is cumulative and is recorded in your ship log.
 At first, it isn't really clear where you're supposed to go and what exactly you're searching for.
 You're a detective, tying together seemingly unrelated strings of information and following up on leads.
 Eventually, the pieces begin to fall into place.